 Sylvania News/Simply Sylvania is the only publication, free or paid subscription, that offers any one of these benefits to Sylvanians, and adheres to strict journalistic and professional standards.
 And even more important are the many local news stories about vital topics, including crime, that have only been found in Sylvania News, such as the recent articles on the increase in car break-ins, and the indoor shooting range petition to be debated in an upcoming City Council hearing, and the elevated chlorine levels in your drinking water.

 These are the kinds of stories, information, and resources that have been provided to the community by local independent journalism.
-Good news and heartwarming tales have been woven into the daily news too, often accompanied by good old Flashback Fun, to create an enjoyable, easy-to-read publication welcomed by everyone.
+Good news, heartwarming tales , and local heroes have been woven into the daily news too, often accompanied by good old Flashback Fun, to create an enjoyable, easy-to-read publication welcomed by everyone.

 Sylvania News/Simply Sylvania aims to continue making a positive impact on the community in the coming year, and you are a vital part of that effort.
 A partnership with Sylvania Schools and the Library is creating new student internships for Sylvania's young people, new technology is expanding the readership base to include local senior living facilities, and the potential for greater inclusiveness is growing and unlimited.
 But, good journalism that serves the community well needs your participation.

-This December, during the fundraising drive for the coming year, your community needs you to consider purchasing a sponsorship at the level that feels comfortable.
-Your local journalists, their families and children, have been hit hard this year by COVID too, and yet the local news, when the community needed it more than ever, has kept coming in a timely, accurate, and much-needed manner... especially when you needed it most.
+This summer, your community needs you to consider purchasing a sponsorship at the level that feels comfortable.
+You can even get rewarded with some Sylvania swag for your support.
+Your local journalists, their families and children, have been hit hard over the last year by COVID too, and yet the local news, when the community needed it more than ever, has kept coming in a timely, accurate, and much-needed manner... especially when you needed it most.